 - Access Control: focuses controlling the level of access in regards to the management of access, responsibilities and application information.

 - System Development and Maintenance: ensures that information security is a vital component of information technology and information systems.

 - Incident Management: verifies that information security vulnerabilities, events and weaknesses related to information systems are communicated and addressed in a timely manner, allowing for corrective action to take place.

 - Business Continuity Management: The process of creating, testing, and implementing plans that counter disruptions in business activities and protect critical business processes.

 - Compliance: ensuring laws, regulations and contractual obligations are obeyed through audits and review of controls.[/li][/list]

 Organizational information, whether customer data, credit card information, intellectual property, or other forms is considered a vital asset for organizations.
 The confidentiality, integrity, and availability of information allows for organizations to sustain a competitive advantage, cost-effectiveness, a steady cash flow, profitability, legal compliance and a positive reputation.

-We have discussed at length the benefits of ISO 27001 certification, the ISO 27001 certification process (part 1, part 2, part 3), risk management (Back to Basics: part 1, part 2, part 3), and how long it takes to get certified in previous post.
+We have discussed at length the benefits of ISO 27001 certification, the ISO 27001 certification process, risk management, and how long it takes to get certified in previous post.
 We encourage you to review these post for more information regarding ISO 27001 certification.